 - a.
 Public comment must be held before any pending legislation or nominations are heard. - b.
 Each student signed up for public debate must have five minutes to speak. - c.
 Students may only yield their speaking time to the Chair of the Senate. - d.
 If a student does not exhaust their speaking time, it will automatically be yielded to the Chair of the Senate. - e.
 The Senate is prohibited from extending or limiting the speaking time of any speaker. - f.
 Students may reserve their speaking time once during public comment, causing their name to be passed on the list. - g.
 Speakers must direct all comments to the Chair of the Senate.
 Any speaker that directs a comment at an individual other than the Chair of the Senate will be issued a warning for disruptive conduct.
 A speaker will automatically yield their time to the chair if they receive more than two warnings. - h.
 Speakers may project a presentation or other digital media during public comment.
-All materials projected must be submitted to the Senate President and Senate Secretary along with the electronic request to speak at least twenty-four hours (24) before the start of the Senate meeting.
+All materials projected must be submitted to the Senate President and Senate Secretary along with the electronic request to speak by 5:00 PM ET the day of the meeting of the Senate.

-3. Goodbye Speeches
+3. Goodbye Speeches:

 - a.
-During the last meeting of the Fall and Spring term before the validation of Senate election results, the Replacement & Agenda Committee may add a period following public debate for goodbye speeches for Senators not returning to the Senate. - b.
-A Senator who is giving a goodbye speech will be allowed the time necessary to adequately deliver their speech. - c.
-A Senator must notify the Senate President in writing before the meeting is called to order to give a goodbye speech.
+During the last meeting of the Fall and Spring term before the validation of Senate election results, the Replacement & Agenda Committee will add a period following public debate for goodbye speeches for Senators not returning to the Senate. - b.
+A Senator who is giving a goodbye speech will be allowed the time necessary to adequately deliver their speech.

-RULE X
+c.
+A Senator must notify the Senate President and Senate Secretary in writing by 5:00 PM ET the day of the meeting of the Senate to give a goodbye speech.

-COMMITTEES
+RULE X COMMITTEES